Daniel Rogger

 So You Want to be a Development Economist, 'ey?

-For those interested in becoming a development economist, here are some tips.
-I give an occasional seminar on preparing for, entering into, and developing a career in development economics.
+During my PhD, I gave an occasional seminar for undergraduate students on preparing for, entering into, and developing a career in development economics.
 A recording of one of these seminars is available below and you can also access the associated handout with my top tips for development economics careers.
-(The video has had to be split into a number of parts due to its length.
-Find the other parts in the associated videos.)
+(The video has had to be split into a number of parts due to its length.)
+I have also given my reflections on the advice in a fourth video taken after a decade out of my PhD.

 Complementing these thoughts, I provide some general steers: